earthrise-media/mining-detector/README.md

 **Area estimation**

 The goal of this work is mine detection rather than area estimation, and our classification operates on 440 m x 440 m patches.
-If the network assesses that mining exists anywhere within the patch, then the full patch is declared a mine.
+If the network determines that mining exists within the patch, then the full patch is declared a mine.
 This leads to a systematic overestimation of mined area if it is naively computed from the polygon boundaries.
-Building a segmentation model to operate on detected regions would be a viable extension of this work.
+Building a segmentation model to delineate mine boundaries would be a viable extension of this work.

 ## Journalism

 ![MiningTitlesCollage](https://user-images.githubusercontent.com/11287904/150589512-5d2f1e1c-b946-4f35-90a0-09efbcecc83a.jpg)

-This work grew out of a series of collaborations with journalists and activists at Survival International seeking to expose illegal gold mining activity and document its impacts on the environment and on local indigenous communities.
+This work grew out of a series of collaborations with journalists and with activists at Survival International seeking to expose illegal gold mining activity and document its impacts on the environment and on local indigenous communities.
 At first, we identified mines by sight in satellite imagery.
 Then some high school classes helped in the image sleuthing.
 Finally it made sense to try to automate the identification of mine sites.
 The training datasets for the machine-learned models followed from the painstaking human surveys.

-Reports using the automated detection outputs:
+Reports using the automated detections:
 * [The pollution of illegal gold mining in the Tapajós River](https://infoamazonia.org/en/storymap/the-pollution-of-illegal-gold-mining-in-the-tapajos-river/), _InfoAmazonia_, 2021.
 The story is part of the series [Murky Waters](https://infoamazonia.org/en/project/murky-waters/), on pollution in the Amazon River system and links to sargassum seaweed blooms in the Caribbean.
 * Forthcoming work with _ArmandoInfo_, _El Pais_, and the Pulitzer Center's Rainforest Investigation Network.